 Apart from your content and design, there’s nothing else for you to manage.
 You’d need to upgrade anything, add (and upgrade plugins), or worry about compatibility of themes and plugins.

 Need to make changes to the design itself?
 Build new pages?
 Need to create landing pages?
 Want to make changes to content?
 How about a complete redesign?
 Just hop inside the Webflow editor and make your changes.

 Everything else is managed for you.

-Webflow E-commerce is beta at the time of writing.
-However, as of now (2018), you can build your entire website on Webflow and use Shopify Buttons to include e-commerce functionality for your business.
+Webflow E-commerce is now live.
+You can also build your entire website on Webflow and use Shopify Buttons to include e-commerce functionality for your business.

 Custom product Grids

 Instead of getting stuck with your typical Paypal Checkout or any other checkout design, create your own.